mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Updates the specified portfolio's details.
-This operation does not work with a product that has been shared with you.
+    Updates the specified portfolio.

+    You cannot update a product that was shared with you.